Wakup/Wakup-iOS-SDK/README.md

 ### Adding additional languages or replacing strings

-Addint additional languages or replacing strings in an already existing language is very easy.
+Adding additional languages or replacing strings in an already existing language is very easy.
 Wakup SDK will find strings in a `Wakup.strings` file for the current language or fall back to embedded SDK strings if the file or the specific string is not found.

 Copy [`Wakup.strings`](https://github.com/Wakup/Wakup-iOS-SDK/blob/master/Wakup/Wakup.strings) file from the SDK sources into your project.
 You can now replace the strings that you want and internationalize that file to your supported languages.